Dive into the battle of short-form video platforms. Learn which offers the best brand experience for marketers today.

 Active Monthly Users

-In our research, this was of the hardest statistics to nail down.
+In our research, this was the hardest statistic to nail down.
 Many companies hold these stats close to their chests.
-Though Facebook is still the world’s most-used social media platform with 2.9 billion monthly active users, YouTube is closing the gap at 2.5 billion.
-Instagram globally ranks #4 at 1.4 million and TikTok comes in at #6 globally with its 1 billion monthly active users.
+Though Facebook is still the world’s most-used social media platform with 3.065 billion monthly active users, YouTube has narrowed the gap, boasting 2.70 billion monthly active users.
+Instagram has seen substantial growth, now ranking third globally with 2.11 billion monthly active users.
+TikTok has also experienced significant expansion, reaching 1.925 billion users globally.

 Advertising

-While Meta’s Ads Manager Platform may be more tested and established, TikTok’s Ads Manager continues to impress as they continue to roll out and optimize its features and campaign types that we haven’t seen on other ad platforms.
-With more brands and marketers still advertising on Meta’s platforms, brands on TikTok may see more results and higher ROAS in comparison to Instagram or Facebook.
+While Meta’s Ads Manager Platform may be more tested and established, TikTok’s Ads Manager continues to impress as they roll out and optimize their features and campaign types that we haven’t seen on other ad platforms.
+TikTok now leads in engagement rates with 2.50%, outperforming Instagram (0.50%) and Facebook (0.15%).
+Additionally, TikTok shows the highest median monthly follower growth at 21% for small and medium-sized brands, compared to Instagram’s 6%.

-That being said, Meta’s Ads platform is much more robust and established than TikTok’s especially when it comes to its retargeting and lookalike audiences.
-However, TikTok was quietly building up its Creator Marketplace, more recently making it available to all Ads Accounts and Creators with 10K+ followers.
-The Creator Marketplace allows brands to find creators that align with their campaign goals in a seamless end-to-end flow from sourcing and communicating the brief to running the ad, measuring analytics, and completing payment to the creator.
-Creator Marketplace uses the TikTok API which gives brands transparency into creators’ content and audience analytics in ways we haven’t seen access to before.
-As a response to TikTok’s Creator Marketplace, Instagram recently launched its own platform and we continue to see others such as YouTube and Pinterest playing catch up to facilitating creator partnerships as well.
+That being said, Meta’s Ads platform is much more robust, but TikTok has significantly closed the gap in advertising capabilities.
+TikTok’s Creator Marketplace has evolved into a powerful tool, now available to all Ads Accounts and Creators with 10K+ followers.
+This marketplace facilitates seamless brand-creator collaborations, from sourcing to campaign execution, analytics, and payments.
+TikTok’s API integration provides unprecedented transparency into creators’ content and audience analytics.
+The platform’s “Brand Chem” approach, introduced in 2025, emphasizes collaborative content creation between brands, creators, and communities, reshaping traditional marketing strategies.
+As a response to TikTok’s Creator Marketplace, Instagram launched its own platform, and we continue to see others such as YouTube and Pinterest playing catch up to facilitating creator partnerships as well.

-As all channels continue to evolve, ideally, it shouldn’t be a singular choice for a brand in regards to where to invest ad dollars — a healthy marketing mix includes a variety of diverse channels that account for the entire user journey from awareness to conversion.
-With this in mind, certain advertising channels are better for certain objectives — and this is widely dependent on the brand industry, vertical and maturity as well.
+As all channels continue to evolve, it ideally shouldn’t be a singular choice for a brand in regards to where to invest ad dollars — a healthy marketing mix includes a variety of diverse channels that account for the entire user journey from awareness to conversion.
+With this in mind, certain advertising channels are better for certain objectives — and this is widely dependent on the brand industry, vertical, and maturity.

 Social Shopping